 Analytics and Reporting Layer

-This final layer consists of data analytics and BI tools used for drawing actionable insights from data.
+This final layer consists of data analytics and business intelligence tools used for drawing actionable insights from data.
 BI tools query data from the healthcare data warehouse and share analytics and insights via detailed reports, visualizations, graphs, charts, and summaries.

 Key Features of a Healthcare Data Warehouse

-A powerful healthcare data warehouse enables providers to adopt a value-based approach towards healthcare delivery.
+A powerful healthcare data warehouse enables providers to adopt a value-based approach towards healthcare delivery and patient based care.
 However, to be effective, the healthcare DWH needs to meet certain standards.
 Moreover, health-related data needs to be handled with care and precision given its sensitive nature.